Unavailability Handling¶

 No-Op Lease Behavior¶

-When FAIL_OPEN activates due to infrastructure failure:
+When ALLOW activates due to infrastructure failure:

 - A no-op lease is returned with no bucket entries